kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 #### (a) inside the existing CSI external-provisioner

 Once populator is implemented inside the existing CSI external-provisioner, the CSI external provisioner:
-- Handles `VolumeSnapshotLink` CRD and `ReferencePolicy` CRD,
+- Handles `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD,
 - Checks if `VolumeSnapshotLink` is specified as `DataSourceRef`:
-  - If specified, check if the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferencePolicy`s:
+  - If specified, check if the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferenceGrant`s:
     - If allowed, use the `VolumeSnapshot` as a SnapshotSource to pass to the CSI driver for provision.

 To enable this feature in CSI external provisioner, `--cross-namespace-snapshot=true`